justinethier/cyclone/README.md

 - The [User Manual](docs/User-Manual.md) covers in detail how to use Cyclone, and provides information and API documentation on the Scheme language features implemented by Cyclone.

-- [Writing the Cyclone Scheme Compiler](docs/Writing-the-Cyclone-Scheme-Compiler-Revised-2017.md) provides high-level details on how the compiler was written and how it works.

-- There is a [Development Guide](docs/Development.md) with instructions for common tasks when hacking on the compiler itself.

-- Cyclone's [Garbage Collector](docs/Garbage-Collector.md) is documented at a high-level.
-This document includes details on extending Cheney on the MTA to support multiple stacks and fusing that approach with a tri-color marking collector.

-- This [Benchmarks](http://ecraven.github.io/r7rs-benchmarks/benchmark.html) page by [ecraven](https://github.com/ecraven) compares the performance of Cyclone with other R<sup>7</sup>RS and R<sup>6</sup>RS Schemes using a common set of benchmarks.

-- Finally, if you need another resource to start learning the Scheme language you may want to try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).
+- If you need a resource to start learning the Scheme language you may want to try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

 Example Programs
 ----------------